apssouza22/cnn-for-devs/README.md

-# CNN-for-devs
+# Convolutional neural network(CNN) for devs

 A project to teach Convolution Neural Network for devs

 This project will walk through few important concepts to understand how Convolution Neural Network works.

-I believe that the best way to learn something is through coding.
-In this project I will show how neural nets work using code.
+This project has one primary goal, to share insights and empower developers to leverage Deep learning applied to computer vision in their projects.

 Our journey will be:
 - [Working with images and numpy](a-images-and-numpy.ipynb)